top of page

 • Equipment, tools or technology

-• Training, workshops, or courses - including costs like travel, accommodation, or course materials
+• Training, workshops, or courses

 • School or learning resources - only if they are part of a program or group activity that builds skills or participation